sigasi/sigasi_insights/content/manual/rules/incomplete-port-maps-and-generic-maps.md

 **Port map uses default values.
 Missing optional actuals: yourport**

-Input ports and generics need to be assigned in your instantiation statement if they don’t already have a default value.
-If you don’t do this, you are writing illegal VHDL.
+Input ports and generics need to be assigned in your instantiation statement if they don't already have a default value.
+If you don't do this, you are writing illegal VHDL.
 Sigasi Studio will mark an error, and so will all other tools.